-- Use DTR Therapy (T•Shellz Wrap) - After swelling and inflammation has been reduced.
-Use your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
-Deep Tissue Therapy is especially helpful in dealing with chronic tendon, bursa & muscle injuries or on-going pain and stiffness from a chronic soft tissue injury.
+- Use a TShellz Wrap® - You can use your own blood flow to maximize your rehabilitation, maintain healthy blood flow, decrease recovery time, and boost overall long term health in the treated area.
+In most cases, promoting blood flow will help to minimize the growth of scar tissue, increase flexibility and help reduce the risk of atrophy.
+Some of our clients have found that the use of a TShellz Wrap® is especially helpful in dealing with chronic tendon, bursa & muscle injuries or on-going pain and stiffness from a chronic soft tissue injury.

 Effective Conservative Treatment Options

-If you are not at the surgery stage and your physician has opted to treat your injury with conservative treatment options, then you will find that many of our customers have had great success treating themselves with the powerful conservative treatment products such as the T•Shellz Wrap.
-When used as directed, it is our opinion that the T•Shellz Wrap will give you the best chances of healing your bursitis, muscle strain, spasms or related tendonitis or other soft tissue injury at home without the need for surgery.
-If surgical intervention is required, talk with your physician about using these same products for post-surgery recovery as you will find them to be highly effective for reducing post-surgery inflammation, enhancing range of motion and minimizing scar tissue growth.
+If you are not at the surgery stage and your physician has opted to treat your injury with conservative treatment options, then you will find that many of our customers have had great success treating themselves with the powerful conservative treatment products such as the TShellz Wrap®.
+When used as directed, it is our opinion that the TShellz Wrap® is a crucial part of a conservative home treatment protocol - a protocol designed to aid in the recovery process.
+In some cases, a dedicated approach to home conservative treatments might make enough of a difference that perhaps you will not need surgery after all.
+If surgical intervention is required, talk with your physician about using these same products for post-surgery recovery as they are intended to be highly effective for reducing post surgery inflammation, enhancing range of motion and minimizing scar tissue growth.

 If Surgery on Your Bursa is Required...

-Most doctors, physicians and orthopedic specialists will recommend conservative therapy for minor bursa injuries before considering surgery.
-If all conservative treatment methods have been explored and your symptoms (pain as well as limited use for daily activities) persists, then you will be considered a candidate for surgery.
+If all conservative treatment methods have been explored and your symptoms (pain as well as limited use for daily activities) persist, then you will be considered a candidate for surgery.
 You and your doctor may decide to move forward and have you undergo surgery, which will trigger the next chapter of your recovery journey.
 Your post surgery rehabilitation efforts will have an important impact on how soon you can return to living and enjoying your normal daily life.